UniExeterRSE/LCAT-archived/README.md

 ## License

-Copyright (C) 2022 Then Try This and University of Exeter
+Development before 2024 Copyright © Then Try This & University of Exeter

+Development from 2024 Copyright © University of Exeter

 This program is free software: you can redistribute it and/or modify it under the terms of the Common Good Public License Beta 1.0 as